 So what is a bidet and why should you use one?
 If you didn’t know or haven’t figured out yet, a bidet (and in my case a bidet attachment) is a device that sprays water on your butt after you poop.
 Some of the arguments for the use of a bidet claim that it feels cleaner and fresher (I agree) and there are even some medical benefits to it.
 Wiping with toilet paper can actually be damaging and irritating, while the use of a bidet is much more gentle and soothing.

 On the environmental side, Americans use around 36.5 billion rolls of toilet paper and it takes around 37 gallons of water to produce one roll of toilet paper.
 That is a lot of dead trees and a lot of water usage (a bidet only uses about a pint of water).

 4. Toothpaste Tabs

-The majority of toothpaste tubes cannot be recycled and as a result over one billion toothpaste tubes end up in landfills every year.
+The majority of toothpaste tubes cannot be recycled and as a result, over one billion toothpaste tubes end up in landfills every year.
 So what do you do if you want more environmentally friendly oral care?

 Toothpaste tabs are chewable toothpaste tablets that are usually packaged in glass or aluminum containers.
 Some are even sold in compostable packages.
-Rather than coming in a gel/cream substance toothpaste tabs are dry tablets that you chew to produce a paste/foam and than you brush as normal.
+Rather than coming in a gel/cream substance toothpaste tabs are dry tablets that you chew to produce a paste/foam and then you brush as normal.

 I’m still working my way through the different brands, but so far I have tried Hello Activated Charcoal tabs and Lush Dirty tabs.
 Hello’s tabs tasted better, but I don’t really like the clean-up associated with activated charcoal.
 I was not a fan of Lush’s tabs, but the clean feeling they left in my mouth beats any traditional toothpaste I have ever tried.
 Some other brands on my list to try include Bite and Native.